Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: Experiments

-We compare the performance of \ac{FDDP}~\cite{fddp}, implemented in the Aligator~\cite{aligatorweb,jallet2025proxddp} library, for different initialization mechanisms.
-Because it exhibits numerous local minima, we used the double pendulum swing-up task as a benchmark, and compared the following initializations: \begin{itemize} \item random: a single random input sequence is sampled from the search space; \item best-sample: 100 random input sequences are sampled from the search space, and the one with the lowest cost is used as an initialization; \item \kernelSOS{}: the solver is initialized using \kernelSOS{} applied to~\eqref{eq:traj-opt}, with 100 samples and no restarts. \end{itemize} Cost performance results of 30 trajectories per initialization method are shown in Fig.~\ref{fig:warmstarting-summary}.
+We compare the performance of \ac{FDDP}~\cite{fddp}, implemented in the Aligator library~\cite{jallet2025proxddp,aligatorweb}, for different initialization mechanisms.
+The algorithm stops once the primal feasibility falls below $10^{-8}$.
+We use the double pendulum swing-up task as a benchmark, and compare the following initialization methods: \textit{random}: a single random input sequence is sampled from the search space; \textit{best-sample}: 100 random input sequences are sampled from the search space, and the one with the lowest cost is used as an initialization.

+Cost-performance results for 30 trajectories per initialization method are shown in Fig.~\ref{fig:warmstarting-combined}.
 We observe that using \kernelSOS{} as an initialization reduces the cost by 12\% on average compared to a random initialization, and by 10\% compared to the one using the best sample.
-Due to the high dimensionality of the problem, the best-sample initialization only provides a small improvement over the random initialization, whereas \kernelSOS{} significantly improves the initialization.
-Indeed, while the problem has only two degrees of freedom, planning a trajectory requires optimizing the control inputs at each time step, resulting in a high-dimensional search space (here, of size 400).
-In such a setup, the ability of \kernelSOS{} to interpolate the cost function based on a limited number of samples is crucial to find a good initialization.
+Due to the problem's high dimensionality, the best-sample initialization yields only a small improvement over random initialization, whereas \kernelSOS{} significantly improves the initialization.
+Indeed, although the problem has only two degrees of freedom, planning a trajectory requires optimizing the control inputs at each time step, resulting in a high-dimensional search space (here, of size 400).
+In such a setup, the ability of \kernelSOS{} to interpolate the cost function based on a limited number of samples is crucial for finding a good initialization.

 It is interesting to note that the trajectories found after running \ac{FDDP} always converge to one of three distinct costs, which correspond to three local minima of the problem.
-These three modes are visualized in Fig.~\ref{fig:warmstarting-trajectories}.
-Notably, \kernelSOS{} is the only initialization method that manages to find the lowest-cost solution among the three.
+These three modes are visualized in Fig.~\ref{fig:warmstarting-combined} on the right.
+Notably, \kernelSOS{} is the only initialization method after which the lowest-cost solution can be found.